Calling all pet sitters and pet owners: here’s our review of the popular petsitting website, TrustedHousesitters.

 Even as a new sitter, you will be able to get a housesit.
 And, you’ll be able to book quality housesits right off the bat with ‘external references’ without ‘internal reviews’.
 So, don’t worry about signing up and not getting a housesit!

 As we mentioned, some housesits were more competitive than we anticipated, with dozens of applicants.
 It helped that we did our first few sits in the city where we were living (at the time, in Medellín, Colombia) so that we could interview in person.
 Although with that said, our first two housesits were booked solely on a Skype call, so it goes both ways!

 2. We Trust TrustedHousesitters

-Yes, there are other housesitting websites out there that are less expensive to sign up.
+Yes, there are other housesitting websites out there that are less expensive to sign up for.
 But, we put our trust in TrustedHousesitters because they post more sits every month than any other site.
-It’s not just us, the masses trust TrustedHousesitters and, because of that, the opportunities are brighter.
+It’s not just us, the masses trust TrustedHousesitters, and, because of that, the opportunities are brighter.
 Being able to review the owners makes it mutually accountable.